cz0479y/next16-commerce/STEPS.md

 - On reload though, error from nextjs, search params doesn't have a suspense above it, remember it's a dynamic API.
 CacheComponents tells us we should either cache or suspend this.
 Make a choice: I can either add back the loading.tsx from before, or shift this page more towards static.
 - With cacheComponents, dynamic is like a scale, and it's up to us to decide how much static we want.
 Let's create a bigger static shell here.
 - Refactor to resolve deeper down, error gone.
 Now I have a bigger static shell, because the searchparams dont prevent this content from being statically generated anymore.
 Error gone, suspended by the product list.
-- Also, we are getting help identifying blocking calls, which is common problem, which we just experienced earlier before adding this suspense.
-Remove it and show cacheComponents would have identified this blocking call for us, ensuring we don't create slow apps.
+- Also, we are getting help identifying blocking calls, which is common problem.
+CacheComponents will help us avoid bad performance.
+- (Wich we just experienced earlier before adding this suspense.
+Remove it and show cacheComponents would have identified this blocking call for us, ensuring we don't create slow apps).
 - Add use cache to the CategoryFilters, mark cached, remove suspense.
 - Keep my Products hybrid, because I want them fresh.
 - Footer -> Categories: Can only use cache async functions, but since we already use the donut here it’s not a problem for the ShowMore, allowing us to cache more content as well as getting compositional benefits.
 It's all connected.
 Remove suspense.